WPManageNinja/fluent-affiliate-docs/guide/admin-portal/managing-affiliates.md

+---
+title: Managing Affiliates
+description: Learn how to manage affiliates in FluentAffiliate.
+Add new affiliates, edit profiles, track performance, filter by status, and organize your affiliate program effectively.
+---

 # Managing Affiliates

 In FluentAffiliate, managing your affiliates is easy and organized.
 The Affiliates page is your central hub to see a complete overview of all your affiliates, check their performance, manage their status, and even add new affiliates manually.